theNestruo/z80-asm-meter-vscode/README.md

 ```

-### Q: &lt;some feature&gt; stopped working after updating the extension
+### Q: &lt;some feature&gt; stopped working after updating the extension.

 Double check your settings for any [deprecated setting](#deprecated-settings) that needs to be replaced.

 ### Q: But that is your fault!
-You should support the deprecated settings a few versions!
+You should support the deprecated settings for a few versions!

 VS Code API support for deprecated settings does conflict with default values.
 I did my best to keep the extension backwards compatible, but it ended up being a hard-to-debug mess that failed most of the times.

-From version 5.0.0 onwards I'll keep the [deprecated setting](#deprecated-settings) updated.
+From version 5.0.0 onwards I'll keep the [deprecated setting](#deprecated-settings) section updated.

-### Q: The extension is too confusing; there are too many things in the status bar now
+### Q: The extension is too confusing; there are too many things in the status bar now.

 There are new features, such as [total timing calculations](#total-timing-calculations) and [timing hints](#timing-hints), that are now enabled by default.
 The default values should be appropriate for the majority of the users, but if you are uncomfortable with the new features, or find them confusing, you can still disable them.